 It is possible these guidelines may include matters which, in the judgement of the proponent, are not relevant or significant to the project.
 If such matters are omitted from the EIS, the proponent will clearly indicate it, and provide a justification so the Agency, federal authorities, Aboriginal groups, the public and any other interested party have an opportunity to comment on this decision.
-Where the
+Where the Agency disagrees with the proponent's decision, it will require the proponent to provide the specified information.

-Visit the Canadian Environmental Assessment Agency website: www.ceaa-acee.gc.ca/default.asp?lang=En&n=F1F30EEF-1 Visit Environment Canada's website at: www.ec.gc.ca/lcpe-epa/default.asp?lang=En&n=CBE3CD59-1
+Visit the Canadian Environmental Assessment Agency website: 2 www.ceaa-acee.gc.ca/default.asp?lang=En&n=F1F30EEF-1